Common signs of mental/emotional distress to look out for in yourself and others:

 - If you, or someone you know, is in immediate danger of harm call 111 straight away.

 - If you’re worried about how you’re feeling emotionally or physically, create a support system.
 Reach out to people you trust to have a chat and contact your GP or other healthcare providers for advice.
 Or free call/text 1737 anytime to talk to a trained counsellor.
+There's also a range of other national helplines listed on our Need Help? page.

 - Do you have access to an Employee Assistance Programme (EAP) at work?
 Many businesses offer this as part of their staff health, safety and wellbeing programmes.
 It's a confidential, free option for people to share their worries - work or personal - with someone who’s trained to listen and help.